DucCuong12/Project-Hust-Web/README.md

-# Flat management app in Typescript, Javascript, Electronjs
+# Flat management app
 This is a desktop app to manage flat details and fees.
 Made for school, class HUST/IT3180.
+Our app is written in TypeScript and JavaScript, and based on ElectronJS + React framework.

 ## Recommended IDE Setup